 GitHub Actions Workflows

-When using the GitHub Actions deployment method, your repository must contain a workflow file that builds your theme or plugin and creates an artifact for Deploy Forge to download.
+When using the GitHub Actions deployment method, your repository needs a workflow file that builds your theme or plugin and uploads the result as an artifact.

 Requirements

-For a workflow to be compatible with Deploy Forge, it must meet these criteria:
+For a workflow to work with Deploy Forge, it should meet these criteria:

 1. Manual Trigger (Required)